-I have received some emails asking about what chinrest I use in my YouTube videos so I wanted to share that answer here in a quick blog post.
+I have received emails about what "chinrest" I use in my YouTube videos, so I wanted to share that answer in a quick blog post here.

-I always told my students if I could go back in time I would change the term "chinrest" to the term "jawrest" since it's a misnomer.
+I always told my students that if I could go back in time, I would change the term "chinrest" to "jaw rest" since it's a misnomer.
 In reality, the chin is not involved in violin placement, and it is the jaw that contacts the face of the violin.
 This terminology has befuddled more than one student in my career, and they tried defeatedly to place their chin there.

-Have a suggestion on some helpful chinrests or shoulder pads or anything related to the subject of setting up an instrument?
+Do you have a suggestion on some helpful chinrests or shoulder pads or anything related to setting up an instrument?